-The Group carries out an impairment test of goodwill quarterly in accordance with the accounting policies.
 Consolidated goodwill arose through two acquisitions.
 The first was the previous acquisition of the Desenio operation and the second the acquisition of the Poster Store operation at the end of 2020.
 The Group consolidated the two businesses in 2021 and thus has one cash-generating unit.
-The impairment test as of 31 December 2023 was based on estimating the value in use.
+Impairment tests of the operations are based on their values in use.
 This value is based on cash flow calculations based on the business plan approved by the Board of Directors.
-The estimated cash flows have been discounted to present value using a current discount rate of 18.4 % before tax.
-The cash flows and growth rates used have been verified against actual outcomes.
-The impairment test as of 31 December 2023 indicated that the estimated recoverable amount was lower than the carrying amount.
-The Executive Management Team therefore assessed that impairment of goodwill was appropriate.
-At the time of the report for the fourth quarter of 2023, the Board of Directors decided to write down goodwill for the Group attributable to the acquisitions of the Swedish subsidiaries by SEK 250 million, from SEK 834 million to SEK 584 million.
+The estimated cash flows have been discounted to present value using a discount rate of 15.4 % after tax.